-- 1. Where a Holder of this FSP applies intermediate cutting as a silviculture system in an area within the FDU, that Holder will not cause stocking within that area to fall below 40 m2/ha for a period of at least 12 months after harvest completion; - 2.
-Intermediate cutting rules apply to conifer management only; - 3.
+- 1. Where a Holder of this FSP applies intermediate cutting in an area within the FDU, that Holder will not cause stocking within that area to fall below 40 m2/ha for a period of at least 12 months after harvest completion; - 2.
+Intermediate cutting: - a.
+Will be applied to conifer management only; - b.
+Will not be applied on low productivity sites (i.e. site series where even-aged TSS is listed as 400 sph or less); - c.
+Be carried out on a maximum of 50 ha per year in the FDU, on average during the term of this FSP: - 3.
 Openings greater than 0.1 ha will be managed using even-aged stocking standards; - 4.
-Intermediate cutting as a single entry may only be applied in: - a.
-Areas where harvest is constrained by visual quality objectives under s.6.9 of this FSP; or - b.
-In riparian management zones, where prescribed in a site plan, consistent with s.6.4.2 of this FSP; - 5.
-Where intermediate cutting is applied, the residual stand will consist of ecologically suitable species that will be viable for future harvest opportunities, and - 6.
+Intermediate cutting may only be applied in: - a.
+Areas where harvest is constrained by visual quality objectives of retention or preservation under s.6.9 of this FSP; - b.
+In riparian management zones, where prescribed in a site plan, consistent with s.6.4.2 of this FSP: or - c.
+In situations where intermediate cutting would be considered a public good, after consultation with government and affected stakeholders; - 5.
+Where intermediate cutting is applied, the residual stand will consist of ecologically suitable species that will be viable for future harvest opportunities, as listed in Appendix 1.3 of this - 6.
+SEDRSS Layer 1 FG Damage Criteria 10 will be applied to assess the residual stand; and - 7.
 A stocking standard ID will be assigned for CWHvm1-01 and additional site series may be added to the standard, as required, using the approved variation mechanism.
-Suitable species will match the species listed in Appendix 1.1.
+Suitable species will match the species listed in Appendix 1.3.